 Our Solution: No dumping and strict sustainability standards.

 Toxic dyes sometimes used in fast fashion are often terrible for living organisms.
 That includes plant life, sea life, and humans, too.
-Humans can be affected from runoff when polluted water mixes with irritating crops.
+Humans can be affected by runoff when polluted water mixes with irrigated crops.
+Wastewater from the dyeing process is also periodically tested to ensure compliance with both governmental and industry regulations in the country where the dyehouse is located.
 One recent study found that textile dyes were present in vegetables and fruit grown in a region of Bangladesh known for textile production.
-It also can get in our system when we wear clothes.
+It can also get into our system when we wear clothes.
 This may be even more true for workout clothes.
 (Read more on the similar dangers of BPA here).

 Toxins may be especially bad for women.
 Certain chemicals used in dye and finishing, including alkylphenols and octylphenol ethoxylate, have been linked to hormone disruption affecting the female reproductive system.
 Women exposed to these chemicals have a higher risk of diseases like breast cancer.
 Scary stuff that we would never want on any body.